 - Hypothesis-led manual selection of attributes, based on a theory derived from past experience and/or research elsewhere.
 The advantage of this approach is that where the hypothesis is correct there may already be a good foundation knowledge, from prior research, on why it works.
 In EvalC3 a prediction model can be developed manually by inserting relevant values into the model design (under the Design), and then observing its performance.
 Normally this should be the first step in an analysis process using EvalC3.
 However it is possible that there are other solutions with an even better fit with the data, which lay out of sight outside our current understanding,

 - Additional attribute search.
-This is a simplified and quicker version of an exhaustive search.
+This is an incremental form of exhaustive search.
 There are two main ways of using it

 - Where there is already an existing model the attributes of this model are treated as search constraints.
 An exhaustive search is then be made of x+1 attributes, where x is the number of attributes in the current model.

 - Where there is no existing model using the “additional attribute search” will search for the best performing single attribute model.
 This is useful when searching for single attributes that are necessary or sufficient for the outcome.
 If this search is re-iterated it will treat the result of the first search as a constraint that has to be met.
 The new model will have x + 1 attributes

 - There is a risk, that I have not substantiated, that this form of incremental search will get stuck in “local optimum“.
 There are two ways of checking if this is the case, which are valid search strategies in their own right: